James Outman Player Props: Dodgers vs. Rockies

-On Thursday, James Outman (.517 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Ty Blach.
+On Friday, James Outman (.500 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
 First pitch is at 10:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-3) against the Rockies.

 James Outman Game Info & Props vs. the Rockies